 The Foundation's investments are managed to achieve the maximum total return within tolerable risk levels.
 The Foundation has a policy, whereby a portion of the investment income and realized and unrealized investment gains/losses are distributed each year for spending purposes.
-During fiscal years 2017 and 2016, the Foundation allocated a portion of its earnings to temporarily restricted net assets for campus programs at a defined rate based on the average market value of their respective net asset balances averaged over the previous five fiscal years.
-Such rate was 5.5% for temporarily restricted net assets during fiscal years 2017 and 2016.
-The Foundation charged the temporarily restricted net assets for campus programs a fee for administrative services at a rate of 1.0% for fiscal years 2017 and 2016 on the average market value of their respective net asset balances over the previous five fiscal years, which results in a net 4.5%, available for program spending during fiscal years 2017 and 2016.
-These administrative fees aggregated \$1,597,359 and \$1,506,241 in fiscal years 2017 and 2016, respectively, and are included within the combined statement of activities as an offset to revenue from contracts and other support.
+During fiscal years 2018 and 2017, the Foundation allocated a portion of its earnings to temporarily restricted net assets for campus programs at a defined rate based on the average market value of their respective net assets balances averaged over the previous five fiscal years.
+Such rate was 5.50% for temporarily restricted net assets during fiscal years 2018 and 2017.
+The Foundation charged the temporarily restricted net assets for campus programs a fee for administrative services at a rate of 1.0% for fiscal years 2018 and 2017 on the average market value of their respective net asset balances over the previous five fiscal years at a rate of 1.0% for fiscal years, which results in a net 4.5%, available for program spending during fiscal years 2018 and 2017.
+These administrative fees aggregated \$1,491,508 and \$1,597,359 in fiscal years 2018 and 2017, respectively, and are included within the combined statement of activities as an offset to revenue from contracts and other support.